leelasabarish/I-m-a-Indian-Farmer/README.md

 The technologies used in this project

 The project uses the following technologies:
 1. HTML, CSS, and JavaScript for web development
-2. XML, DTD, and XSD for data validation
-3. Servlets and JSP for frontend connectivity to the backend
-4. Spring Boot and Spring MVC for the backend
+2. Spring Boot and Spring MVC for the backend
-5. JDBC and Hibernate Framework for database connectivity
-6. Hibernate Query Language for querying the database
-7. Apache Tomcat as the web server
+3. Apache Tomcat as the web server
-8. MySQL for database management
+4. Postman for API testing
-9. AWS and Freenom are used for cloud deployment and domain name provisioning.
+5. AWS and Freenom are used for cloud deployment and domain name provisioning.

 ## Code Structure
 #### The project is divided into four modules
 ##### Basic, Separation, Functionality, and Fall.
 - The Basic module contains the home, sign-in, sign-up, and about pages. :+1:
 - The Separation module contains the user and admin pages. :+1:
-- The Functionality module contains the admin working and user working pages. :+1:
+- The Functionality module contains the Admin CRUD Operations and User(Estimates and Eligibility). :+1:
 - The Fall module contains the logout and error pages. :+1:

 > scr directory contains all of the source material for building the project.
-1. CreateUserServlet.java
+1. CreateUser
-2. AdminLogin.java
+2. AdminLogin
-3. LoginServlet.java
+3. UserLogin
-4. logout.java
+4. Logout